Family Dentistry & Cosmetic Dentistry located in Horsham, PA

 Using laser dentistry to control gum disease helps prevent tooth loss without you needing to undergo painful surgeries.
-If you have gum disease, D3 Dental in Ambler, Pennsylvania, can help.
+If you have gum disease, D3 Dental in Horsham, Pennsylvania, can help.
 They use the latest advances in laser dentistry.
 Their experienced dentists can save your teeth and restore your gums to health using LANAP® laser assisted regeneration treatment.
 To find out more about laser dentistry, call D3 Dental, or book an appointment online today.

 Laser dentistry is a way of dealing with dental problems without having to make any incisions in your gums.
 One of its main uses at D3 Dental is to treat gum disease and prevent tooth loss.

 Gum disease, also called periodontal disease, is a leading cause of loose and missing teeth.
 It affects your gums, making them shrink and allowing your teeth room to move.
 Infection sets in and makes the problem worse.
 Without treatment, the infection can get into your jawbone, and your teeth become so loose they fall out.

 Laser dentistry offers significant advantages over surgical dental treatments.
 These advantages include:

 - Little downtime